crossminer/scava-deployment/README.md

 You should follow the following steps to run this setup:

 1. Configure the Environment variable `API_GATEWAY_VAR` under the `web-admin` service with the http://<your_hostname>:<gateway_api_public_port>
-1. (Re)Build the docker images using: `docker-compose -f docker-compose-build.yml build --no-cache`
+1. (Re)Build the docker images using: `docker-compose -f docker-compose-build.yml build --no-cache --parallel`
 1. Run the crossminer plaftorm using: `docker-compose -f docker-compose-build.yml up`.
 Please notice that for this setup we are using an empty mongodb database for oss-db
 1. Access to the administration web app by using the following address in the web browser: http://admin-webapp/